nno/burstiDAtor/README.md

 Features
 --------
 - Compute summary statistics for neural spike recordings (e.g. firing frequency, number of spikes, inter-spike interval, number of burst, burst frequency).
-- Burst detection based on criterion of maximum spike intervals to start and continue a burst (80 and 160 ms by default, respectively).
+- Burst detection based on criterion of maximum spike intervals to start and continue a burst (80 and 160 ms by default, respectively), as proposed by Grace & Bunney (1984).
 - Supports wavemark analysis in Spike2 (Cambridge ELectronic Design, Cambridge, UK) input files.
 - Implementations in Matlab and java.
 - Free/Open Source Software (MIT License).